-Anticoagulation has been the mainstay of VTE therapy since the 1930s when heparin was first used for this purpose.
-While newer pharmaceutical agents have helped improve VTE outcomes, nearly all current therapies have the potential to cause bleeding because they inhibit thrombin generation.
-Thus, the development of therapeutics with novel mechanisms of action is greatly needed.
-However, the underlying pathophysiology of VTE remains poorly understood (especially the early molecular events), with murine models having been established only within the last several years.
+Notwithstanding the progress in VTE diagnosis and prevention, effective treatment of this disease remains an ongoing challenge.
+Anticoagulation has been the mainstay of VTE therapy since the 1930s when heparin was introduced.
+While newer pharmaceutical agents improve VTE outcomes, nearly all current therapies have the potential to cause bleeding.
+The development of therapeutics with novel mechanisms of action is needed to determine if thrombosis can be prevented and treated with agents that do not cause bleeding.
+To do so, the underlying pathophysiology of VTE needs to be better understood at genetic, protein, and cellular levels.

 Transforming Care for VTE: Priorities to Pursue New Approaches and Improve Outcomes

-To improve upon the state of care for VTE, future research must address unanswered questions about the risk profile of this disease and the accuracy in predicting occurrence and recurrence.
+To improve upon the state of care for VTE, future research must aim to understand pathophysiologic mechanisms that lead to VTE in different patient populations as well as address unanswered questions about disease risk profiles, and the role of antithrombotics for VTE prevention in different clinical situations.

 back to top

 Centers for Disease Control and Prevention.
 Venous Thromboembolism.
 Retrieved October 13, 2017